 Install safety and security devices

-Major carriers, including Farmers, Travelers and Progressive, extend discounts for homes equipped with safety devices such as fire alarms, smoke detectors and sprinkler systems.
-You can also earn a discount for installing a security system, and an increasing number of insurers offer reduced rates for homes equipped with smart home devices.
+Major carriers extend discounts for homes equipped with safety devices such as fire alarms, smoke detectors and sprinkler systems.
+You may also earn a discount for installing a security system, and an increasing number of insurers offer reduced rates for homes equipped with smart home devices.

 Fortify your home